jiaqixu1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `alpha` will match `Alpha`
 * The search is performed on project names only.
 * Projects matching at least one keyword will be shown (i.e. `OR` search).
 * The result is shown as plain text in the result display.
-It does not filter or change the person list.
+* Filters the project list.

 Examples:
 * `project find alpha`